 While in the Baltic Russia and Nato have signalled that fundamental rules will still be observed and distances both tested and respected, revolutionary dynamics are at work in the Middle East, where deterrence is all but absent.
 In eastern Europe, a form of hybrid warfare is being waged.

 Nuclear weapons provide deterrence of sorts, including self-deterrence.
 But this is not true of unregulated forms of warfare such as cyber-war, information war, or war by proxy, currently being waged in eastern Ukraine.
 The long nuclear peace that limited the Cold War is all but over.

 Nato’s expansion after the Soviet Union’s collapse presumed a benevolent environment in which Russia was moving towards democracy, the rule of law and a liberalised economy.
 Little attention was paid to timely warnings.
-Crimea was Russia’s answer to a question on which the West never seriously reflected: how to organise a concert of Europe without the victors and the vanquished.
+Crimea was Russia’s answer to a question on which the West never seriously reflected: how to organise a concert of Europe without the victors and vanquished.

 The wars of succession were not long in coming after the Soviet Union imploded.
 Nato expansion was only part of the answer.
 Russian leaders thought in geopolitical terms and dreamed of reorganising the neighbourhood under the name of the ‘near abroad’.
 The West argued that having Nato on the other side of the border was good for Russia.

 Russia remained unconvinced.
 There were elements of convergence – non-proliferation and counter-terrorism, drugs and piracy, as well as the September 2001 attacks on the US.
 But these were not sufficiently strong to call a new global system into being, as suggested by the sole surviving superpower.
 Russia’s answer, on display in Sochi two years ago, was ‘New order, or no order!’